That age-old question about age. What is the best age to take a child to Walt Disney World?

 The Pros to Taking Kids 8 Year Olds & Above to Walt Disney World

-Better value for money; Your child will probably be tall enough to ride everything.
+Better value for money; your child will probably be tall enough to ride everything.
 Hence getting your moneys worth.

-They have more energy (hopefully); They will probably have great stamina.
+They have more energy (hopefully); they will probably have great stamina.
 They won’t need a stroller, or a car seat or anything extra just for being a child.

-Pack more into your day; You can probably do more in a day without having to factor in naps and what queues will be too long for your little.
+Pack more into your day; you can probably do more in a day without having to factor in naps and what queues will be too long for your little.

-Still magical; It will still be magical, but a different kind of magic and there is still a high chance they’ll get swept away in all the innocence of believing.
+Still magical; it will still be magical, but a different kind of magic and there is still a high chance they’ll get swept away in all the innocence of believing.
 They’re not hormonal teenagers just yet!

-Creating new memories; They’ll remember a lot of it until those old memories start being replaced by new.
+Creating new memories; they’ll remember a lot of it until those old memories start being replaced by new.

 The Downsides to Taking Kids 8 Year Olds & Above to Walt Disney World